Hacker-Maverick/Hacker-Maverick/README.md

 - 👋 Hi, I’m @Hacker-Maverick
 - 👀 I’m interested in Coding and hacking
-- 🌱 I’m currently doing btech in CSE
+- 🌱 I’m currently doing btech.
 - 💞️ I’m looking to collaborate on nothing
 - 📫 Reach me at pkumar199199@gmail.com